 In North Canterbury there are extensive areas of downlands – rolling country between the foothills and the plains.
 The underlying rocks are limestones and marine sands, with some coal and older volcanic rocks.
 These were laid down between 100 and 13 million years ago and eroded when mountain building raised the Southern Alps.

 The Canterbury Plains, about 180 kilometres long and of varying width, are New Zealand’s largest area of flat land.
 They are not strictly flat but slope at an average 1 in 132 from the base of the foothills (at 365 metres or more above sea level) to the coast.
-They have been formed by the overlapping fans of glacier-fed rivers issuing from the Southern Alps.
+They were formed from the overlapping fans of glacier-fed rivers issuing from the Southern Alps.

-The plains are often described as fertile, but the soils are variable.
+The plains are often described as fertile, but the soils vary in quality.
 Most are derived from the greywacke of the mountains or from loess (fine sediment blown from riverbeds).
 Some hold little moisture.
 The best were formed from mud and peat accumulating in the hollows between the fans of rivers.

 Unlike most urban water supplies, Christchurch’s water comes from aquifers (water-filled bands of gravel) beneath the city.
 According to some, it’s the best drinking water in the world.